aeb6590/kraken/README.md

 # installation

-requires python3
-does not require any other packages, than what is imported in the file
+requires python3, but does not require any other special packages, than what is imported in the file

 # usage